 Rt.
 2, Massachusetts to Rt 9, Vermont

-A friend of mine from Whiteblaze.net has offered to give me a ride since he lives quite close to North Adam, MA.
+A friend of mine from Whiteblaze.net offered to give me a ride since he lives quite close to North Adam, MA.
 If you plan on hiking any portion of the Appalachian Trail, I suggest you join this incredibly friendly community of 15,000 Appalachian Trail enthusiasts.
 There are several people who provide regular shuttle service from North Adams and you can find them here.

 Bromley Mountain to Clarendon Gorge

 Call Leonard’s Taxi: 802-362-7039 (Manchester-Center, VT.)
 Leonard does a lot of hiker shuttles in the summer and he knew exactly where I wanted to go.
 The fare from Bromley to Clarendon Gorge was $50 in 2008.

 The Marble Valley Regional Transit District bus service has a regular route between East Middlebury and the Rutland Center bus station.
 See their web site for schedules and connections with other local bus services.
 From Rutland Center you can take a local city bus to the south of town at Rt.
 7 and hitchhike to the trail head on Rt.
 103 at Clarendon Gorge.
 The total fare cost for both bus rides is $2.50 and everyone on the bus knows one another quite well, making for a hilarious, raucous conversation.